io-fault/root/README.md

 In the presented instructions, `/opt/fault` is used as the target directory.
 However, any directory may be used as a target.
-The scripts presumes ownership of the target directory.
+The scripts presume ownership of the target directory.

 # Supported Platforms